Colm1711/tweet_sentiment-_analyzer/README.md

 - Regular expressions were taken from cheetsheet[MyGreatLearning](https://www.mygreatlearning.com/blog/regular-expression-in-python/)

+- Regualr expressions of emojis was sourced from this cheatsheet[Github](https://gist.github.com/Alex-Just/e86110836f3f93fe7932290526529cd1)

 #### Libraries

 - Imported Tweepy library to help extend this project and to connect with the Twitter API [Tweepy](https://docs.tweepy.org/en/stable/)

+- Gspread

+- re - regualr expressions

+- JSON

+- getpass this is to hide password for user from terminal output to ensure their data is protected

+- TextBlob is imported to help woth polarity analysis of tweets[TextBlob](https://textblob.readthedocs.io/en/dev/)

 ### Content